 Age-related skin conditions

-Some skin conditions are more likely to develop as we get older.
-These can include:
+In addition to the inevitable signs of ageing skin, some skin conditions are also more likely to develop as we get older.
+These unhealthy signs of ageing include:

 - Seborrhoeic keratosis – a type of benign skin tumour that looks like a brown wart.

 - Solar keratoses – spots of skin that are inflamed, scaly and dry.
 Common sites include the bridge of the nose, cheeks, upper lip and backs of the hands.
-Skin cancer (squamous cell) can develop in them, so examination by a doctor is advised.
+Skin cancer (squamous cell) can develop in these areas, so examination by a doctor is recommended.

-- Bowen’s disease – a type of slow-growing and scaly skin patch.
+- Bowen’s disease – a type of slow-growing and scaly skin patch thought to be caused by the sun.
 It may be a pre-cancerous change.
-Sun exposure is thought to be a cause.

 - Skin cancer – including basal cell carcinoma, squamous cell carcinoma and melanoma.